dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 date:   2022-03-10 04:15:07 -0800
 categories: jekyll update
 ---
-My first project on the magic leap was working with hand tracking to create a small fireball spell casting simulator.
+My first project on the Magic Leap was working with hand tracking to create a small fireball spell casting simulator.

 ## Creating the Fireball